Introducing our first ever Charity Partner…

 By making reading fun first, they inspire children to experience the joy of stories and books.
 They empower parents to get involved in their children’s education and are sometimes there to provide extra support, whether sending people in the direction of a local family service, lending an ear, or just being a friendly face.

 Where do they do it?
 Doorstep Library volunteers visit families living in disadvantaged areas of London.
-They started in 2010 in one borough and aim to be operating across 6 boroughs by 2020, seeing 2000 children weekly.
-Beyond that they are looking at further London-based and national expansion.
+They started in 2010 in one borough and are now covering three, with ambitions to expand further across London and beyond.
+They are currently reading with and lending books to over 500 children on a weekly basis.

 We are really excited that together with you our subscribers we will play our part in changing children’s lives through this amazing work.